Chart Color Schemes

 Employment conditions in Bayswater remain below the national average according to AreaSearch analysis

-There are 1.1 workers for every resident, indicating that Bayswater functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Between September 2024 and September 2025, employment increased by 1.9% while labour force increased by 1.0%, resulting in a decrease of unemployment by 0.8 percentage points.
-In contrast, Greater Melbourne experienced employment growth of 3.0% and labour force growth of 3.3%, with an increase in unemployment by 0.3 percentage points.
-State-level data from 25-Nov shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 indicate national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Bayswater's employment mix suggests local employment should increase by 6.5% over five years and 13.6% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+There is a ratio of 1.1 workers per resident, indicating Bayswater functions as an employment hub attracting workers from surrounding areas.
+Between September 2024 and September 2025, employment increased by 1.9% while labour force grew by 1.0%, resulting in a unemployment rate decrease of 0.8 percentage points.
+National employment forecasts from May-25 project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Bayswater's employment mix suggests local employment should increase by 6.5% over five years and 13.6% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment